lqh929289158/MagWrist_Hardware/README.md

 /* MPU9250 Part */
 Acc_X Acc_Y Acc_Z Gyr_X Gyr_Y Gyr_Z  0
 ```

+Now you can receive data on your PC if you know how to read data from serial port of your PC.

+If you have no idea, please refer to **Software** part of this project.

 ## Notification

 The head files and functions defined except **MagWrist_ReadData.c** are provided by Prof. Wei Liu _Shanghai Jiaotong University_.